Just Google it!

 In the above example, we can see that Kama Bistro has posted on their GBP listing about a special offer.
 These updates bring in the crowds to your business when you keep your audience updated.

 You can make your business stand out by sharing the latest photos, offers, and other relevant information through your posts using Google Business Profile tools.

 2. You Can Influence the Buying Intent of Customers

 If people search for something online and stumble upon your business listing, the most important thing which will then influence their buying intent is whether or not your business seems relevant to them and inspires some action.

-Many businesses have used Google My Business to find and attract customers.
-Take Otis James for instance - he uses GMB to get his handcrafted items to people across the world.
+Many businesses have used Google Business Profile to find and attract customers.
+Take Otis James for instance – he uses GBP to get his handcrafted items to people across the world.

 - Special offers